+General Statement

-General Statement: In support of its mission of teaching and community service, Cincinnati State acquires, develops, maintains, and provides access to information technology and resources for students, temporary personnel, contractors, consultants, faculty, and staff.
-These resources include telecommunications systems, computers, laptops, PDA's, computer terminals, peripheral computer hardware, software, networks, and the information that can be accessed using these tools.
-These computing resources are intended for College-related use and the free exchange of ideas.
+In support of its mission of teaching and community service, Cincinnati State Technical and Community College acquires, develops, maintains, and provides access to information technology and resources for students, temporary personnel, contractors, consultants, faculty, and staff.
+These resources include but are not limited to telecommunications systems (land lines, facsimile machines), computers, laptops, cell phones, computer terminals, peripheral computer hardware, software, networks (wired and wireless), and the information that can be accessed using these tools.
+These computing resources are intended for College-related use, including direct and indirect support of the College's instruction, research, and service missions; College administrative functions; student and campus life activities; and the free exchange of ideas.